 The t-statistic gives consensus sequences that are biased towards some part of the list.
 But there may be other issues to take into account if the aim is to detect TFBS from ChIP-chip or ChIP-seq data.
-Therefore, BCRANK implements two penalties, P1 and P2, with values between 0 and 1.
+Therefore, BCRANK implements two optional penalties, P1 and P2, with values between 0 and 1.
 The final scoring function is defined as: $score = T \cdot P1 \cdot P2$.
+If a penalty is not used it will be set to 1.